robwoodgate/am-kinesis-pay/README.md

 This plugin is provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING WARRANTY OF DESIGN, MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

-Copyright 2024 (c) R Woodgate, Cogmentis Ltd
+Copyright 2024 (c) R Woodgate, Cogmentis Ltd. All Rights Reserved

+For support (to report bugs and request new features) visit:

 <https://www.cogmentis.com/>

-All Rights Reserved